sherite/SOLID/SingleResponsibilityPrinciple/README.txt

-﻿SOLID - SINGLE RESPONSIBILITY PRINCIPLE
+﻿SOLID - SINGLE RESPONSIBILITY PRINCIPLE (SRP)

 STATEMENT:
 A class should have one, and only one reason to change.